craigxiangfu/sudoku-reasoning/README.md

+**Status:** In Development - Part II

-# Sudoku Reasoning with Step-Based (Hint-Based) Training
+# Sudoku Reasoning with Step-Based (Hint-Based) Training (Part I)

+Reasoning Model Group, Modularium Research, December 2024

 This repo demonstrates a Sudoku solving system that trys (its best) to mimic human reasoning.
 It clearns to fill one cell at a time, in a more "human-like" step-by-step manner.
 But this is only the bottom line of "human reasoning".